 - Benzene FAQ Page

-The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene exposure lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene lawsuits.
+We are handling individual litigation nationwide and currently accepting new Benzene cases in all 50 states.